Laboratory Animal Exposure Risk Assessment Program (LAERAP)

 - If you are not registered, please register as a new user and then log in.

 Once logged into "MyEHS", click on Laboratory Animal Exposure Risk Assessment Program (in the upper right column).
-Then click on Laboratory Animal Exposure Risk Assessment Form.
+Then “click this link to access the medical questionnaire”.
 Follow the directions and complete the form.